 Houseboats on Grand Canal, Shannon Harbour

 Think of the River Shannon as a very pretty watery link.
-Along its 330 or so miles of curves, it connects Ireland’s lakelands region by winding through and between 11 counties –
+Along its 380 or so kilometres of curves, it connects Ireland’s lakelands region by winding through and between 11 counties –

 Cavan, Leitrim, Longford, Roscommon, Westmeath, Offaly, Tipperary, Galway, Clare, Limerick and Kerry – eventually meeting Fermanagh’s Lough Erne.
 Not bad for just one river.